Israel's Netanyahu draws rebuke from Obama over Iran speech to Congress

 Iran denies it is seeking a nuclear bomb.
 Israel is widely assumed to possess the region's only nuclear arsenal.

-"If the world powers are not prepared to insist that Iran change its behavior before a deal is signed, they should at the very least be prepared to insist that Iran changes its behavior before the deal expires," Netanyahu said.
+"If the world powers are not prepared to insist that Iran change its behaviour before a deal is signed, they should at the very least be prepared to insist that Iran changes its behaviour before the deal expires," Netanyahu said.
 He added that while Israel and similarly minded Arab states might not like such a deal, they could live with it, "literally," he said.

 Republican House Majority Whip Steve Scalise called it a "privilege" for Netanyahu to address Congress and said he shared his concerns that "these current negotiations with Iran will not adequately prevent them from obtaining nuclear weapons capability."